j-easy/easy-random/README.md

 person.setAddress(address);
 ```

-As you can see, Random Beans can tremendously reduce the code of generating random test data than doing it by hand.
+As you can see, Random Beans can tremendously reduce the code of generating random data than doing it by hand.

 ## Quick links